 My desires did not match my abilities and my self-esteem was too low to believe in myself.
 This is not a “woe is me story” but one lived all too often by so many of us.
 The dysfunctional teach their young, in a dysfunctional world.

 T.V shows us the ideal families, which we are meant to uphold.

 In whose world I ask?
 And by whose evaluation?

 All too often so many of us think this is the standard, that there is a foundation to everything in life.

 What is the norm and how do you apply it?

 Who is the norm and how do we judge that?

 If a child is loved, fed, housed and cared for with time well spent on them in nurturing environment; is that not a whole family experience?

 This Christmas go out of your way to let your parents know that you appreciate what they have done and have tried to do for you.
-After all odds will be that one day you too will be a parent and all you will wish for, is your own children’s happiness, safety, health.
-Hopefully they will appreciated what you did for them.
+After all, odds will be that one day you too will be a parent and all you will wish for, is your own children’s happiness, safety, health.
+Hopefully, they will appreciate what you did for them.